Telehealth could improve healthcare access in Rural Minnesota post-COVID

 How Minnesota can facilitate the adoption of telemedicine/telehealth

-For Minnesota to ensure the continuation of the adoption of telehealth, it will require first and foremost the state to ensure a more friendly regulatory environment.
-Currently, mental health providers have extensively adopted telehealth as a way to reach Minnesotan patients partly due to the licensing waiver that Governor Walz instituted for out of state providers.
-This means that after the emergency period is over, outside mental health providers will not be able to provide services to Minnesotan patients.
+Currently, mental health providers have extensively adopted telehealth as a way to reach Minnesota patients, partly due to the temporary licensing waiver that Governor Walz instituted for out-of-state providers.
+This means that after the emergency period is over, outside mental health providers will not be able to provide services to Minnesota patients.